Diagnosis of Epidermolysis Bullosa

 - Avoid overheating by keeping rooms at a cool, even temperature.

-- Apply lotion to the skin to reduce friction and keep the skin moist.
+- Apply lotions, creams, or ointments to the skin to reduce friction and keep the skin moist.

 - Use sheepskin on car seats and other hard surfaces.